andreascg/aws-cicd-bluegreen/Detail_Instructions.md

 We will be using Cloud9 IDE for our development.

-## Configure Code Commit Credential Helper
+## Configure Code Commit Git Credential Helper

 In the terminal prompt, run the following commands to enable git to use the credential helper with the AWS credential profile.